 Line chart: The chart gathers information from pageviews with unique visitors to show the engagement level of the Guidelines.

-Stacked bar graph: The graph shows information from the individual guidelines, page views, and unique visitors.
-In this graph, you can visualize all of the Guidelines, the top or bottom five performing ones.
+Stacked bar graph: The graph shows information from the individual brand, guidelines, documents, and page measured by page views and unique visitors.
+In this graph, you can visualize all of the top or bottom ten performing elements and click directly on one of them to be redirected to the element itself.

-Traffic By Document: The table details the different documents within the guidelines with their exact location and traffic generated.
+Traffic By: The table details the different brands, guidelines, documents, or pages with their exact location and traffic generated.
 This data can be exported using the ‘Download CSV’ button on the top right-hand corner of the table and used in your preferred data analysis tools to segment the data further.
+You can either perform a regular download or get an extended download that includes views and unique visitors by country and language.

 Search: Gives you the option to search for specific documents in your platform for further drill-down of information.